hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Creating Custom Friends Lists.md

     });
     newMessage.send();

-    // and return a script message to show the the request was completed successfully // Spark.setScriptData("success", "request-sent")
+    // and return a script message to show that the request was completed successfully // Spark.setScriptData("success", "request-sent")
 }
 else // if a request has already been declined then send back an error